This Woman Had the Perfect Response to a Cellulite-Shamer

 Sure, you can spend big bucks on laser treatments, massage pricey lotions into your skin, or even nosh on these foods that help get rid of cellulite in hopes of smoothing out your skin.
 But, the reality is that 90 percent of women out there can spot cellulite on their bodies, and the best way to handle it isn't by funding the beauty industry—it's by coming to terms with it and accepting it, like body image coach Jessi Kneeland famously has.

-Unfortunately, a body-shaming commenter didn't agree with the message and offered his own two cents.
-But the writer and TEDx speaker didn't let that dampen her confidence:
+Following the Internet troll protocol, a body-shaming commenter who didn't agree with Jessi's message offered his own two cents.
+Good thing the writer and TEDx speaker didn't let that dampen her confidence:

 You go, girl!
-Now that you’re convinced that the "orange peel" or "cottage cheese" on the back of your thighs are perfectly normal, get your facts straight on these 15 Secrets About Your Cellulite.
+Now that Jessi's convinced you that the "orange peel" or "cottage cheese" on the back of your thighs are perfectly normal, get your facts straight on these 15 Secrets About Your Cellulite.